bartoszbogacz/kartomat/README.md

 # Issues

+- History is being spammed with current url parameters.
+No need for push state on every tick.

 - Clients are identified by playerId which two clients may share.
   In that case the provisions for the lock-out do not work and textarea are not updated.
 Basic aynchronization should not be